Cursor vs Claude Code vs Windsurf vs OpenCode: The Definitive 2026 AI Coding Tool Comparison

 Claude Code takes the opposite approach: no GUI — the terminal is everything.
 You give it natural language instructions, and it reads code, writes code, runs tests, and fixes bugs on its own.

-Windsurf: The Budget Agentic IDE
+Windsurf: The Cognition-Backed Agentic IDE

 OpenCode: Model Freedom and Open-Source Conviction

 OpenCode also offers a Desktop App and IDE extensions (VS Code, Cursor, JetBrains, Zed, Neovim, Emacs) — the broadest coverage of any tool here.
+Performance still depends entirely on your chosen model, though Git-backed Session Review now makes tracking and reverting AI changes easier than before.

 3. Real-World Scenario Comparison: What's Each Tool Best At?